KailashGanapathy/Time-to-code/c_program/Prime/README.md

-This program use to check whether the number is prime number
+This program will check whether the number is prime number